 Award amounts vary depending on the EFC and range from $600 to $7,500 per year.

 Applicants must complete the FAFSA, listing at least one qualifying private North Carolina institution.
 Consideration for the grant is automatic once the FAFSA is filed.
+The grant will appear on your award letter and to receive the grant you must complete the NC Residency Form.

 Golden LEAF Foundation is an additional resource for grants for NC students